You will study eight compulsory modules including a module which helps

 If you start in September and take the work placement, the course lasts

 two years.
 If you do not take the work placement the course lasts one

 year.
 The September course structure chart is here.

 If you start in January the course takes one year as there is no

-Please also refer to the course structure chart.
+sandwich mode option.
+Please also refer to the January course structure